-There are 26 members of the Schengen Area.
-They are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+There are 26 members of the Schengen Area in total: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-Two EU countries (Ireland and the UK) have declined the Schengen benefits.
+One EU country, Ireland, has declined the Schengen benefits.
 Four non-EU countries have adopted the Schengen Agreement.
 They are Iceland, Liechtenstein, Norway, and Switzerland.
 Three territories are special members of the EU and part of the Schengen Area: the Azores, Madeira, and the Canary Islands.
 Three countries have open borders with the Schengen Area: Monaco, San Marino, and Vatican City.

-This chart shows which countries are members of the EU, the eurozone, and the Schengen area.
+This chart shows which countries are members of the EU, the eurozone, and the Schengen Area: